-Married Saint of the Month: Bl.
+Married Saint: Bl.
 Giuseppe Tovini

 Beatified in 1998, Giuseppe Tovini may not be a name that is familiar to readers.
 Giuseppe Antonio Tovini was born in 1841 into a devout family in far northern Italy, the eldest of seven children.
 Giuseppe’s childhood was uneventful.
 He progressed through school to university, where he chose to study the law.
 But before he finished his studies, his life took a more difficult turn, as first his father and then his mother died, leaving him to support his younger brothers and sisters.